 9 Clever Ideas for Decluttering and Organizing Your Garage

 Garages are designed to protect vehicles, but many people don’t have room in theirs to even park a car.
-That’s because the garage often turns into more of a storage space.
-It becomes a place where all of the things that don’t fit in the house or aren’t used regularly go – and seem to multiply.
+That is because most often the garage is used as storage space.

-While the garage is a good place to store items you don’t need every day, it doesn’t have to be a cluttered mess.
-With a little organization, it’s possible to store everything you need and have room for your cars to park.
+While the garage is a good place to store items you don’t need every day, it does not have to be a cluttered mess.
+With the right storage solutions and a little organization, it’s possible to store everything you need and still have room to park your car.

 How?
-Follow these nine tips to create more accessible and organized garage storage solutions.
+Follow these nine tips to create a more accessible and organized garage.

 1. Sort items into groups and label everything

-To clean up your outdoor space, you need to start with a plan of attack.
 The first thing you should do when organizing a garage is pull everything out and place it into separate piles based on category of item and size, separating out the items you will discard or donate.
-If you find you have a lot of items that you don’t use but aren’t ready to get rid of, buying a storage unit is also an option, as it allows you to keep what you want without having it clutter up your garage.

-Once you have your separate categories (tools, garden and lawn care, automotive products, holiday decorations, etc.), label every individual group.
-This will keep you from having to sort through all of the containers the next time you need something specific.
+Once you have your items categorized, label every individual group.
+This will keep you from having to sort through all the containers the next time you need something specific.

 2. Use a pegboard for hanging organization

 Pegboards have been found in garages and workshops since the 1950s.
 Because they are affordable and easy to install, they are a great option for hanging and organizing small objects.
-Using some simple hooks or pegs in the board’s holes to hang tools, such as screwdrivers, wrenches, hammers and drills, keeps them within reach when needed, yet up and out of the way when not in use.
+Using some simple hooks or pegs in the board’s holes to hang tools keeps them within reach when needed and out of the way when not in use.

-Hardware stores sell pegboard in all different sizes, colors, thicknesses and materials, so it’s easy to find the perfect solution for your garage.
+Hardware stores sell pegboard in a variety of different sizes, colors, and thicknesses, so it’s easy to find the perfect solution for your garage.

 3. Organize garden tools with PVC pipes